-Ownership can be demonstrated by title registers and plans in the land registry, if the project area is registered.
-Other suitable forms of evidence include title deeds or a solicitors or chartered surveyor's letter.
+Ownership can be demonstrated by title registers and plans in the Land Registry, if the project area is registered.
+Other suitable forms of evidence include title deeds or a solicitor's or chartered surveyor's letter.
 If the land is leased then a certified copy of the lease is required (by solicitor or chartered surveyor).

 An example of new activity to drain and/or remove vegetation would be the digging of drains on an otherwise undrained area or the removal of peat via peat cutting at a previously uncut site.
 Grazing or burning on a site that has been under agricultural and/or game management prior to November 2015 would not be considered a new activity.
-November 2015 relates to the date of publication of the Peatland Code and is set as a benchmark to ensure that any financial incentives offered as a result of the Code do not incentivise peatland damage.
+November 2015 relates to the date of publication of the Peatland Code and is set as a benchmark to ensure that any financial incentives offered as a result of the Peatland Code do not incentivise peatland damage.

-1.4 Consultation
+1.4 Consultation3

-Projects shall provide an opportunity for, and take account of, inputs from stakeholders and other affected members of local communities during both the project design phase and over the lifespan of the project.
-Up to date contact information for the landowner and/or project developer shall be publicly available for the duration of the project, to enable ongoing feedback from stakeholders.
+Projects shall identify, protect and where possible enhance access to designated and undesignated historic environment features and shall provide an opportunity for, and take account of, inputs from relevant parties during both the project design phase and over the lifespan of the project.
+Up to date contact information for the landowner and/or project developer shall be publicly available for the duration of the project, to enable ongoing feedback from relevant parties.